 An instructor may withdraw a student from class if the number of absences is detrimental to the student’s ability to meet the course objectives.
 Instructors can withdraw a student from a course by the official date established by the Academic Standards Committee and published in the official academic calendar and other official publications.

 Unless informed otherwise, students are assigned the curriculum they indicate on their Intent to Enroll.
 If a student desires a curriculum change and he/she has not enrolled yet, he/she should contact the Admissions and Records Office.
-If the student is already enrolled, he/she should contact Counseling Services of complete the Change of Major” form available online.
+If the student is already enrolled, he/she should contact Counseling Services or complete a “Change of Major” form available online.
 (See Board Policy 07.22 – Change of Curriculum)